Skip to main content

 Warnings do not prevent publishing but are reported in validation output.
 Fix warnings to improve verification quality.

-1. Card defines capabilities: Your card’s bounded_actions lists semantic categories like web_fetch, read, write
+1. Card defines capabilities: Your card’s autonomy.bounded_actions lists semantic categories like web_fetch, read, write

-2. Policy maps tools: Your policy maps concrete tool names (like mcp__browser__*) to those card categories
+2. Card maps tools: The capabilities section maps concrete tool names (like mcp__browser__*) to those card categories

-3. Evaluation bridges both: The policy engine checks that every tool the agent uses maps to a declared bounded action
+4. Evaluation bridges all three: mnemom card evaluate checks that every tool maps to a declared bounded action

-When adding new tools, update both the card (add the capability to bounded_actions) and the policy (add the tool-to-capability mapping).
+When adding new tools, update the card to add both the capability to bounded_actions and the tool-to-capability mapping in capabilities.
 The 24-hour grace period gives you time to make these updates after new tools are first observed.

 Every card update creates a formal amendment with version history and diffs.
 Amendments can be linked to reclassification requests — proving that a violation was caused by a card gap rather than agent misbehavior.
 See Card Lifecycle for details.